cpacilio/marvel_continuity/README.md

 - #23 (_confrontation between Vision and Simon_)
 - Maximum Security #1-3
 - #41-43 + Annual 2001 + #44-55 (_The Kang Dynasty_)

+Avengers #61-62 (_Avengers placed under UN jurisdiction, truth about Jack of Hearts_)

+Avengers #65-70 (_Red zone_)

+__Other cosmic developments:__
+- Marvel Boy #1-6 [This miniseries might look like it is set on a parallel Earth.
+Instead, it is presented from the point of view of Marvel Boy, to highlight how our world might look very different–and much more critical–than how we represent it to ourselves.]
+- Jim Starlin's new trilogy:
+  - Thanos: Infinity Abyss #1-6
+  - Marvel Universe: The End #1-6
+  - Thanos #1-6 (_Hunger, Galactus_)

 ### Classic Marvel Era (1961-1998)